William Henry Whitaker: Sarasota

 Although the western coast of Florida had long been explored by the Spanish, few permanent settlements were established south of Gainesville.
 Taking advantage of the Armed Occupation Act, Whitaker was given six months of provisions and the right to 160 acre, provided he built a home there and defended it for five years.
 In December 1842, he and his half-brother sailed to what is now Yellow Bluffs overlooking Sarasota Bay; the high ground, the freshwater springs, and evidence of burial mounds proved the land would be ideal for a home.
 There he built a simple log cabin and began fishing and farming.
+Just to the north was a waterway (Whitaker Bayou) with a fresh flowing spring by its south bank.
 For a penny per fish, he traded with traveling Cubans, saving enough money to travel to Dade City to purchase cattle.
 It was from the same Cuban traders that he secured oranges and guavas, planting the first commercial citrus groves in the state.
-Florida now provides 75% of the country's oranges.
-William experimented with grafting oranges, dubbing his the "Whitaker Sweet".
+He experimented with grafting oranges, dubbing his the "Whitaker Sweet".

 During this period he was active in civic duty, serving as the clerk of elections for the 5th Precinct of then Hillsborough County where all of six voters were registered.
 Later, he was elected to be county sheriff.
 He purchased his cattle in 1847, two years after Florida achieved statehood, Whitaker took "47" as his brand to mark the date of his venture.
 He weathered the '46 hurricane and the Great Gale of 1848 in his cedar log house, calling the latter "the granddaddy of all hurricanes."
 The hurricane ripped a path through Longboat Key creating a new pass, lazily named by Whitaker "New Pass", a name it still retains.
 In 1851 he married his sweetheart, Mary Jane Wyatt, a pioneer resident of Manatee (a village settlement along the river of that name about thirteen miles to the northeast) and the daughter of Col. William Wyatt.
 She moved to the cabin to begin a frontier family.
 Their marriage and their first child, Nancy Catherine Stuart Whitaker, were the first of each recorded in what now are the records of Sarasota County.
 In that same year, with land warrant number 56934, he purchased 144.80 acre from the state, buying at the same time an additional 48.63 acre for $1.25 each.
 In modern-day Sarasota, this land stretches from Indian Beach Drive south to Tenth Street, which Whitaker called Azarti Acres.
 The path he struck from Yellow Bluffs northward would become part of Tamiami Trail in 1926.